armankocharyan/UserDatagramProtocol/README.md

 For the UML diagrams or the assignment description please check the UserDatagramProtocol main directory

 Note:
-Make sure all three programs are terminated before the launching the IntermediateHost -> Server -> Client
+Make sure all three programs are terminated before launching the IntermediateHost -> Server -> Client